Mobilize all sectors of society to give our service members and their families the opportunities and support they have earned.

 To build bridges between both public, private, and not for profit organizations at the local, county, state, and federal levels; for all our veterans, and their families by rebuilding, educating, and equipping all veterans to reintegrate back into society and to bring awareness and a call to action to all communities of the challenges of our veterans and their families.

-- To make the Veteran and their families aware of the existence of the VCNCT.
+- To ensure Veterans and their families are aware of the existence of the VCNCT and our partners.

 - Identify and establish strategic partners

 - Create a sustainable organizations and support our community partners

 - Compare identified services to identified need.

 - Develop programs to meet the identified need.